Primitive Reflexes and INPP

 They are also called baby reflexes because they’re the ones we have as babies, from about 5 weeks after conception to about 12 months after birth.
 There are many, but the names you come to know best are:

-– The STNR (governs independent movement of the top and bottom halves of the body)
+– The STNR (links movement in the top and bottom halves of the body) – e.g. makes sitting still difficult.

 These automatic movements are essential to the normal development of intentional movements, and also to the development of the nervous system.